felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 You may use italics for tech terms except code.
 Do not use it to identify examples, make a sentence instead.

-## Technology Terms

-Terms from your code, keyboard shortcuts, file names, button names, and other tech terms that need to stand out from your text must be handled the following way:

-- Use **italics** for tech terms except code.
-Do not use quotation marks for any tech terms.
-- File types are in all **capital letters**.
-For example: **Logs are in JSON format.**
-- If tech terms are in italics, you cannot use italics for emphasis as well.
-So, if you need to emphasise a tech term, use **bold**.
-- Write code terms in Courier New and enclose them with a grey box, like this:

-`// This is a comment in your code.`

-- All code must be in its **own paragraph**.
-- If you want to include a small portion of code in the middle of a sentence, write it in **Courier New**, but do not enclose it with a **grey box**.

 ## Tone

 Be conversational rather than formal but do not overdo it.
 Be friendly, and respectful while sharing your know-how.